Twinkle Twinkle Christmas Lights: 2018

 The best way to end an evening of exploring London’s lights is to pop into a Proper Pub, and there are plenty in Soho.
 Find out how to spot one here.

-Happy Christmas from everyone at London Tailored Tours!
+Happy Christmas from everyone at Totally Tailored!